 Before You Come

-Please DO eat.
+- Please DO eat.
 A light breakfast is ideal.
-Procedures are perfomed at the clinic with local anesthesia only, so fasting is unnecessary and may make you more likely to have problems.
+Procedures are performed at the clinic with local anesthesia only, so fasting is unnecessary and may make you more likely to have problems.

 On the day of surgery, you must be accompanied by a family member or friend.
 Medicated patients will not be allowed to drive themselves home and all patients must be escorted when leaving this office after surgery.
 If we need to call for your ride after the procedure, bring the name and phone numbers required with you when you come and give that information to the receptionist.

-- Any aspirin containing product, even if it is just a small amount! — see more complete list of Aspirin Related Drugs including Advil
+Any Aspirin-containing product, even if it is just a small amount (including Advil) Complete list of Aspirin Related Drugs

 Aspirin or Aspirin Related Drugs